RakeshAnnareddy/Student-Marks-Management-System/README.md

 ## Overview
 The Student Management System is a Python-based application designed to manage student data efficiently.
 It allows users to store, fetch, update, and delete student records, including subject marks and academic year information.
 The system uses JSON files to store the data, and it features a Tkinter-based graphical user interface for ease of use.
+This is the basic code to understand how the data was storing,fetching and deleting.this code maybe use to under the how to read or write into a files like json,word etc...,Here i took json file because json format is easy to access and modify the data when compare to other files.

 ## Features
 - **Store Data:** Input and save student details, including name, roll number, year, and subject marks.